 Effective February 20, 2020, the Small Business Reorganization Act (SBRA) adds a new Sub V (SBRA) to Chapter 11 bankruptcy.
 The SBRA was created to facilitate the process and address the unique concerns of small business owners filing for bankruptcy.

 At J. Doling Law, PC, we are already familiar with the SBRA and how it may affect our small business clients.
-Our Southern California SBRA bankruptcy attorney can help you navigate the process of filing for bankruptcy and obtaining debt relief as a small business owner.
+Our Palm Desert SBRA bankruptcy attorney can help you navigate the process of filing for bankruptcy and obtaining debt relief as a small business owner.

 What the SBRA Does

 When filing for Chapter 11 bankruptcy, small businesses can enjoy greater protection when the SRBA goes into effect.
 The Act applies to business owners with secured and unsecured debts valued at less than $2,725,625.

 - Appointing a trustee: The trustee appointed in your bankruptcy will not have a role in your business’s operations.
 Instead, their job is to ensure that you make the appropriate payments according to the terms of your reorganization plan and that they are disbursed properly.